isgulkov/rsa-prep/README.md

     }
 ```

-I've done a correctness proof for this scheme, but it's too large for this `README.md` *(no fucking clue)*.
+I've done a correctness proof for this scheme, but it's too large for this `README.md`

 Also, the `vector` lengths should be checked and updated appropriately:

 - after subtraction — to cut off possible leading zeroes;
-- before addition — to equalise the lengths of the operands *(when adding in-place)*;
+- before addition — to equalize the lengths of the operands *(when adding in-place)*;
-- after addition — to add a new digit if carry was left.
+- after addition — to add a new digit when needed (i.e. carry is left after the last one).

 The operations are then extended onto integers in terms of each other: